 Students might ask, "Why would constellations only be visible during one season?"
 You might tell them you have been wondering the same thing yourself.

-Tell students, "I'd like you to use your knowledge of Sun-Earth system to create a model that explains why each of these constellations are only visible during one season."
+Tell students, "I'd like you to use your knowledge of the Sun-Earth system to create a model that explains why each of these constellations are only visible during one season."
 Give students time to create an individual model.
-As you walk around the room, you might ask students
+As you walk around the room, you might ask students the following:

 Ask students to share their model with a partner.
 To help students respectfully critique each other's models, consider using these partner conversational supports: